30 Ways to Improve School Lunches

 2. Enroll in Farm-to-School Programs

-The National Farm to School Network offers invaluable resources to help K-12 school cafeterias.
-It helps to incorporate and promote local foods, with the support of the USDA Farm to School Program.
-These resources, along with grants for educational activities, are fantastic ways that schools can improve their lunch programs.
+The National Farm to School Network offers invaluable resources to K-12 school cafeterias.
+The USDA Farm to School Program helps to incorporate and promote local foods.
+These resources, along with grants for educational activities, are fantastic ways for schools to improve their lunch programs.

 Research has found that having a farm-to-school program can foster healthy eating habits.
 It makes students more likely to try nutritious fruits and vegetables.
 If you're looking for ways to improve school lunches, look no further than the National Farm to School Network!